 You must make several configuration changes to enable it for use as the repository.

 Ensure the following:

-It is not possible to use MySQL 5.1.x, or 5.5.x, for the MySQL Enterprise Monitor repository.
-If you attempt to install MySQL Enterprise Service Manager and use one of these versions, the installer displays and error and will not proceed.
+It is not possible to use any MySQL version preceding 5.7.9, for the MySQL Enterprise Monitor repository.
+If you attempt to configure MySQL Enterprise Service Manager to use an earlier version, the installer displays an error and the installation cannot proceed.

 The InnoDB storage engine is available.

 SSL is enabled.

 You must ensure the following in the MySQL Server configuration: